-The subject property does not meet this criterion.
-The garage is located at the northwest corner of the property located at 160 Bellevue Avenue.
-Historical aerial images from 1938 indicate that this property was surrounded by groves and a few scattered residential homes within the vicinity of the subject property.
-The surrounding property has now been developed with single-family residential dwellings.
+The garage is located at the rear yard of the existing single-family residence, located at 511 Alvarado Street, adjacent to the easterly side yard.
+Historical aerial images from 1938 indicate that this property was surrounded by residential homes within the vicinity of the subject property.
+Since that time, the remaining vacant parcels have been developed with several single-family homes.
 The property is not located within a unique location and the garage is not a familiar visual feature of the neighborhood, community, or city.
 The surrounding properties are as follows:

-General Plan Zoning Land Use North: Low Density Residential Suburban Residential (R-S) District Single-family residential South: Low Density Residential Suburban Residential (R-S) District Single-family residential West: Low Density Residential Suburban Residential (R-S) District Single-family residential East: Low Density Residential Suburban Residential (R-S) District Single-family residential
+General Plan Zoning Land Use North: Low Density Residential Suburban Residential (R-S) District Single-family residential South: Low Density Residential Suburban Residential (R-S) District Single-family residential

+HISTORIC AND SCENIC C PRESERVATION COMMISSION DEMOLITION NO. 378 May 4, 2023 West: Low Density Residential Suburban Residential (R-S) District Single-family residential East: Low Density Residential Suburban Residential (R-S) District Single-family residential